 Blair M. Duncan, President and Chief Executive Officer

-Mr. Duncan has served on several boards of directors and committees in New York and Upper Manhattan, including the Harlem YMCA, the Helene Fuld College of Nursing, and Lawyers Alliance for New York.
-He is a member of the Executive Committee of the Wharton Club of New York.
-He received a B.S. in Mathematics from the University of Michigan, an M.B.A. in Finance from the Wharton School of the University of Pennsylvania and a J.D. from the University of Pennsylvania Law School.
+Duncan serves on the board of directors of the Regional Plan Association and is a member of the Corporate Advisory Council of the Citizens’ Committee for Children of New York.
+In prior years, he served on several boards of directors and committees including the Harlem YMCA, the Helene Fuld College of Nursing, and Lawyers Alliance for New York.
+He is an active member of the executive committee of the Wharton Club of New York.
+He received a BS in mathematics from the University of Michigan, an MBA in finance from the Wharton School of the University of Pennsylvania and a JD from the University of Pennsylvania Law School.

 Gaffar Mohamed, Chief Financial Officer